Gender Pay Gap Information

 Gender pay gap reporting does not report on comparative rates of pay between men and women in the same role, it reports on the pay gap between men and women across the organisation as a whole.
 In order to remain consistent and prevent manipulation of figures, the report establishes both the mean and median average for men and women and presents the figures as a percentage of pay for men, so a positive gap shows that men are paid more, whereas a negative gap shows that women are paid more.
 The report also reports on bonus pay, so companies cannot manipulate the gap by paying comparable salaries enhanced with large bonuses.

-CML recently published its Gender Pay Gap Report for 2018.
+We recently published the Gender Pay Gap Report for 2020.